sndwvv/TypingAnimationSwiftUI/README.md

 | isBackspaceEnabled | If true, text is fully typed then backspaced / removed |
 | isHapticsEnabled | Adds a haptic feedback every time a character is added or removed |

-Pass an array of texts and have it loop continuously (as shown on preview).
+Pass an array of texts and have it loop continuously (refer to LoopingTextExample.swift)

 ```swift
 struct LoopingTextExampleView: View {